kb-dk/ds-solr/paper/experience.md

 may even have a manuscript in the manuscript and rare books collections and a modern pocket book in the open stocks.

-The role of the data are to enable library patrons and service users to search and retrieve.
+The role of the primary purpose of these data are to enable library patrons and service users to search and retrieve.
 Typically users type a single word in the search form, while ignoring the handful of fields that we provide through the effort of catalogers, software developers etc.

 The user gets a far too long list of results which contains author, title and perhaps some subjects or keywords.
 Again typically, the user